Reproduction (album)

-Reproduction is the debut studio album released by British synthpop group The Human League.
+Reproduction is the debut studio album released by the English synth-pop group the Human League.
 The album was released in 1979 through Virgin Records.

 Overview

-Reproduction contains nine tracks of electronic/synthpop with some elements of industrial music, and was recorded during six weeks at The Human League's studio in Sheffield.
-The recordings were co-produced by Colin Thurston, who had previously worked on some key recordings such as Iggy Pop's Lust for Life and Magazine's Secondhand Daylight, and who went on to produce numerous hit albums of the 1980s, most notably for Duran Duran.
-The album was composed and engineered by The Human League (Oakey/Ware/Marsh) and Bob Last for Virgin Records.
-The album includes The Human League's cover version of "You've Lost That Lovin' Feelin'", a hit single in 1965 for The Righteous Brothers.
+Reproduction contains nine tracks of electronic and synth-pop with some elements of industrial music, and was recorded during six weeks at The Human League's studio in Sheffield.
+The recordings were co-produced by Colin Thurston, who had previously worked on some key recordings such as Iggy Pop's Lust for Life (1977) and Magazine's Secondhand Daylight (1979), and who went on to produce numerous hit albums of the 1980s, most notably for Duran Duran.
+The album also includes a cover version of "You've Lost That Lovin' Feelin'", a 1964 hit for The Righteous Brothers.

 Artwork

 The cover shows the feet of a man and two women seemingly standing above a number of naked babies.
 This was at the instruction of the band, but band member Martyn Ware described how the band's brief was misinterpreted by the record company's art department:

 "We said we wanted an image of a glass dancefloor in a discotheque which people were dancing on and beneath this, a lit room full of babies.
 It was meant to look like a still from a film – like some kind of dystopian vision of the future – but it just looks like they're treading on babies.
-We were quite upset but at that time, it was too late to change it".
+We were quite upset but at that time, it was too late to change it."